afantasia-me/afantasia-me.github.io/_posts/2020-08-15-first-impressions-of-the-hp-envy-x360.md

 Now, whilst there isn't a huge amount of reporting for this chip in particular, the TLDR of Zen 2 performance is that AMD is finally matching Intel in all-round single-threaded performance.

 This means that I can tick off both a) and b).
 Also, since a lot of the high performance software I run uses SIMD and tends to prefer AVX to SSE, I'm very happy to see excellent SIMD from Team Red.
-And, since many of you probably know me as "the \*\*\*\*ing C programmer", it probably comes to no surprise that I like to use SIMD here and there, so I'm glad to see it in full colours (AVX-512 bad lol).
+And, since many of you probably know me as "the \*\*\*\*ing C programmer", it probably comes to no surprise that I like to use SIMD here and there, so I'm glad to see it in full colours (except AVX-512).

 If you really want benchmarks, you'll be better served elsewhere.
 What I've put together are based on the two performance critical use-cases for my current work: